charlotte-2222/charr-lang/README.md

 If you wish to run the language on your own machine, you are welcome to clone/or fork the repository.
 At the moment Charr is not ready for extended use, but it is capable of running .charr files to some extent.

+## Updates:
+The current version of CharrLang now supports compilation of .charr files, as well as running syntax in the shell.
+On a previous version, I broke the shell; and that version remained stable on replit.

+I wouldn't say I'm quite done yet, I'd like to keep working on both the shell, compiler, and further development of the language.

+Eventually I'll upload to pypi.

 # General Syntax: